mryndzionek/kws_cli/README.md

 This model was run on RP2040 and ESP32-S3.

+The model runs on a 1s window of sound samples, so feature extraction and inference must take less than that in order to run continuously.
+Preferably there should also be an overlap between successive windows.
 On RP2040 the inference alone takes ~2.4s with 240MHz clock, so it's not possible to run real-time.
 The feature extraction also takes significant time.
 A smaller ("narrower") model was also